 There are a lot of different methods of social engineering used by cybercriminals to gain access to your company data.
 Phishing, vishing, SMiShing, whaling and pharming are some of the most common.
 They’re also some of the most dangerous.
 But what’s the difference between these attack methods, and how can you protect your organization against them?

 Thankfully, defending your employees (and your corporate data) against social engineering isn’t complicated, and it doesn’t need to be expensive.
-There are a range of solutions on the market designed to keep your company’s email comms secure, but before we can explore the solutions, you first need to understand the nature of the problem itself.
+There is a range of solutions on the market designed to keep your company’s email comms secure but, before we can explore the solutions, you first need to understand the nature of the problem itself.